FisherSkyi/FisherSkyi.github.io/blog/location/index.md

 # Locations & Travel

-Follow my academic journey around the world:

-- Conference presentations and attendance
-- Research visits and collaborations
-- Academic meetings and workshops
+- Jane Street, Hong Kong SAR 🇭🇰 (2025)
+    - Selected to attend a series of meetings and workshops at the Jane Street office in Hong Kong.
+See [SEE Program](https://www.janestreet.com/join-jane-street/programs-and-events/see/) for more details.
-- Travel experiences and insights
+    - Explored the city's vibrant culture and cuisine.

 ## Upcoming Events

-Coming soon...

-## Past Events

 Coming soon...